koonerts/algo/docs/algo-templates.md

 ## 24. Top K Elements Pattern

-A heap-based pattern for finding the most frequent or largest elements.
+A heap-based pattern FOR finding the most frequent or largest elements.

 **When to use**: